LompaJ/LompaJ/README.md

 ## About Me
 - I develop software mostly for fun.
-- I like messing around with C and Rust.
-I also know Python, <br/>
+- I like messing around with C. I also know Python, JS/TS<br/>
-  JS/TS and Java, but don't find them to be very enjoyable.
+  and Java, but don't find them to be very enjoyable.
 - I'm into game dev.
 - I cannot do UI or Web to save my life.
 - I like reinventing the wheel.
-- I prefer GitLab.
+- I prefer Codeberg.

 ## My Setup
 - OS: Gentoo Linux